asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

     protocol: mqtt`}
 </CodeBlock>

 In this section, you point to the Eclipse Mosquitto message broker.
-The `url` points to a real broker instance [hosted by the Mosquitto community](https://test.mosquitto.org/), and the `protocol` is MQTT.
+The `url` points to a real broker instance <a href="https://test.mosquitto.org/" target="_blank">hosted by the Mosquitto community</a>, and the `protocol` is MQTT.
 If you do not want to use the test instance, you can spin up your own broker locally with `docker run -it -p 1883:1883 eclipse-mosquitto:1.5`.
 Remember to change the `url` to `mqtt://localhost`.

 Now, let's move on to the `channels` section.
 In the `servers` section, you specified how to connect to the broker where the application sends messages to or receives messages from.
 In `channels`, you go into more details about the connection `address` inside the broker.
 (Example: A topic name that specifies what `messages` are available in the channel.)